tflem/ccb_tracker/README.md

 % rails db:migrate
 ```

-You can view a staged demo at http://ccb-tracker.herokuapp.com.
+That application is viewable at http://ccb-tracker.herokuapp.com.